-Protests by riders regarding judgment decisions during a competition are not accepted.
+Protests by riders regarding judgment decisions during a competition are not allowed.

-Infield race commissaries shall make decisions on the spot through the chief commissaire, in case of any incidents or irregularities occurring during the competition.
+Race commissaries in charge shall make decisions on the spot through the president of the commissaries' panel, or the chief commissaire, in case of any incidents or irregularities occurring during the competition.